 The investigation will be completed within fourteen school days from the date of the report unless there are extenuating circumstances that prevent access to the students who are involved.
-The parents or guardians will be contacted upon completion of the investigation and informed of the results, including whether the allegations were found to be factual, whether a violation of this policy was found, and whether disciplinary action has or will be taken.
-At a minimum the Principal or their designee will contact the parents or guardians as to the status of the investigation on a weekly basis.
+The parents or guardians will be contacted upon completion of the investigation and informed of the results, including whether the allegations were found to be factual, whether a violation of this policy was found, and to the parents of the alleged aggressor, whether disciplinary action has or will be taken.